jelledruyts/AuthProxy/README.md

 #### Identity Providers

 You can define one or more IdPs which the proxy can use to log users in or acquire tokens from.
-You give each IdP a reference name, so that you can refer to it in URLs and from other places like [token request profiles](#token-request-profiles).
+You give each IdP an id, so that you can refer to it in URLs and from other places like [token request profiles](#token-request-profiles).
 IdPs using any of the following identity protocols are supported:

 - [X] OpenID Connect
 - [X] WS-Federation